Chia-Network/chia-operator/docs/all.md

 ## Configure Readiness, Liveness, and Startup probes

-By default, if chia-exporter is enabled it comes with its own readiness and liveness probes.
-But you can configure readiness, liveness, and startup probes for the chia container in your deployed Pods, too:
+By default, if running a service supported by [chia-healthcheck](chia-healthcheck.md), and chia-healthcheck is enabled (it is enabled by default), then some startup, readiness, and liveness probes will be configured for the chia container using endpoints from the chia-healthcheck sidecar.

+If chia-healthcheck is not running as a sidecar to the chia container, then no readiness, liveness, or startup probes are configured by default.
+These can be configured in the chia container's spec though.
+The following example configures the simple healthcheck script contained in the chia-docker image:

 ```yaml
 spec: